Mississippi State Fishing Lakes

 MDWFP operates 20 prime fishing lakes throughout the state which offer outstanding fishing on over 4,000 acres of picturesque waters.

-Only rod and reel or pole fishing is allowed on State Fishing Lakes and State Park Lakes except that carp, gar, buffalo, and bowfin may be taken by use of bow and arrow at night only after purchasing a valid permit for fishing and/or boating.
+Only rod and reel or pole fishing is allowed on State Fishing Lakes and State Park Lakes except that carp, gar, buffalo, and bowfin may be taken by use of bow and arrow at night only after purchasing a valid lake permit for fishing and/or boating.
 No other gear is allowed at these lakes.

 Annual State Fishing Lake Permits Can Be Purchased Here with the exception of Disabled/Age Exempt Annual Permits which must be purchased in person at any MDWFP office.